Inside JavaScript: Understanding Type Coercion

 Many widely used libraries provide their own functionality to replace JavaScript’s built-in typeof

-operator.
 For instance, jQuery provides the type

-function that gives back accurate answers:
+function that gives back an accurate answer no matter what you throw at it:

 var anArray = [1,2,3,4,5]